 A Participant shall submit additional Data Records in the Technical Offer Data in respect of each of its Pumped Storage Units.
 These additional Data Records shall be submitted in accordance with the provisions of Appendix I “Offer Data” and shall be as follows:

-Pumped Storage Cycle Efficiency (FPSCEut), submitted as a single value for each Trading Day to apply to all Imbalance Settlement Periods, γ, within that Trading Day, t.
-The value of Pumped Storage Cycle Efficiency shall in all cases be submitted as greater than 0% and less than or equal to 100% (with the specific value calculated as the relevant quantity of Generation divided by the relevant quantity of Demand);
+Storage Cycle Efficiency (FCEut), submitted as a single value for each Trading Day to apply to all Imbalance Settlement Periods, γ, within that Trading Day, t.
+The value of Storage Cycle Efficiency shall in all cases be submitted as greater than 0% and less than or equal to 100% (with the specific value calculated as the relevant quantity of Generation divided by the relevant quantity of Demand);

 Off to Generating Time expressed as a whole number of minutes for each Pumped Storage Unit, u, within Trading Day, t;